scoulomb/myDNS/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-a.md

 Address: 109.29.148.109
 ```

 1. Laptop get IP and default DNS by DHCP server contained in router : `127.0.0.53`
-Note that it is abstract by Ubuntu systemd-resolve.
+Note that it is abstracted by Ubuntu systemd-resolve.
 We can see it is the box by doing: `systemd-resolve --status` >  `Current DNS Server: 192.168.1.1`. (cf. [So question](https://stackoverflow.com/questions/50299241/ubuntu-18-04-server-how-to-check-dns-ip-server-setting-being-used)).
 2. The DNS acquired is also embedded in the router
 3. DNS resolution (gtm):